NetworkBlockDevice/nbd/doc/proto.md

         been written; if clear, the block represents a portion of the file that is dirty, or where the server could not otherwise determine its status.
-The server MUST NOT set this bit for metadata context 0, where it has no meaning.
+The server MUST NOT set this bit for the "BASE:allocation" context, where it has no meaning.
       - `NBD_STATE_ACTIVE` (bit 3): if set, the block represents a portion of the file that is "active" in the given metadata context.
-The server MUST NOT set this bit for metadata context 0, where it has no meaning.
+The server MUST NOT set this bit for the "BASE:allocation" context, where it has no meaning.

     The exact semantics of what it means for a block to be "clean" or "active" at a given metadata context is not defined by this